p2panda/aquadoggo/README.md

 `aquadoggo` might be interesting for anyone who wants to participate in a p2p network.
 This could be as a node maintainer, an application developer or simply someone wanting to learn more about p2p networking in a hands-on fashion.

-No programming experience is needed to deploy a node on your own machine, and you can even experiment with creating your own data schemas using, publishing and replicating data, and then querying it again using the GraphQL playground.
+If you are familiar with (or are keen to learn) how to use a command line interfaces then you're able to deploy a node on your own machine, you can then experiment with creating data schemas, publishing and replicating data, and then querying it again using the GraphQL playground.
+Check out the [resources](#Resources) section for ideas on next steps when you're ready.

-> 🛠️ Create your own schemas using [`fishy`](https://github.com/p2panda/fishy)<br />
-> 📖 Try the [mushroom app tutorial](https://p2panda.org/tutorials/mushroom-app) or play with [`send-to-node`](https://github.com/p2panda/send-to-node)<br />
-> 🛼 Open the GraphQL playground in your browser, served under `http://localhost:2020/graphql`

 ## What can I build with this?